 The Hyundai i30 Estate is an affordable family car with prices starting at £15,295 to £18,800 OTR for the Comfort model and £18,550 to £18,755 OTR for the Premium model.
-As with all Hyundai’s the 5 Year Triple Care service is offered on all new Hyundai passenger cars not for taxi or private hire usage registered on or after 1st July 2011.
-This includes 5 year warranty,5 year RAC Roadside Assistance and 5 years of Annual Vehicle Health Checks.
+As with all Hyundai’s the 5 Year Triple Care service is offered on all new Hyundai passenger cars, not for a taxi or private hire usage registered on or after 1st July 2011.
+This includes a 5-year warranty,5 year RAC Roadside Assistance and 5 Years of Annual Vehicle Health Checks.

 For more information on the Hyundai i30 Estate and the rest of the Hyundai, range click on the logo below.
 This post is also featured on Motors.co.uk